RiccardoGMoschetti/apirehab/docs/azure-function-performance/x64-vs-x86-vs-ahead-of-time-functions.md

 - The performance of the 32-bit (x86) and 64-bit (x64) frameworks is highly comparable,

-- The choice between self-contained and framework-dependent compilations appears to have no significant impact on performance.
+- The choice between self-contained and framework-dependent deployment options appears to have no significant impact on performance.

 <table>
    <th colspan="4"><font size="+1">Maximum requests per second</font></th>